Alex3DLabs/Klipper_Configs/Voron/Trident/350/ERCF/ReadMe.md

 Nozzle Brush - I am looking for ones that leverage the A1 silicone wiper as I have a few of those from my TrIDEX project.

 Purge Bucket - But I will probably start out just dumping it onto the bottom panel for now.

+## I will post my 350 Trident with ERCF V2 configs in this folder